mrded/wroom/data/blog/2023-03-16-phone-as-satnav.md

 ![Navigation Image](/static/blog/2023-03-16-phone-as-satnav/lmsnmzzu-vpbgtyzxcuswuv7gmi.png)

+These points apply to both iPhones and Android devices—the issues discussed here are not platform-specific.

 I am not promoting any specific navigator, I just want to highlight the inherent problems of using a phone as a navigation device on a motorcycle.

 I have been asked for advice on motorcycle navigation multiple times, always assuming that the navigation must be done via a phone.
 I am tired of repeating myself, so I plan to simply share a link to this article in the future, where my subjective opinion on the topic is gathered.